nhrones/Accumulator/readme.md

 # Acummulator buffer
 An efficient zero-copy expandable buffer.
 This utility is used mainly for binary codecs such as MessagePack.
-I've used a modified deno-std msgpack encoder to demonsrate usage.
+I've used a modified deno/std/msgpack/encoder here to demonsrate its usage.

 ## Expanable
+Accumulators buffer is a zero-copy expandable ArrayBuffer.
+Values are simply appended to it.
+As the buffer fills it will auto-expand in fixed size increments (default = 32k).
+This is extremely efficient for most binary codecs, most will never need an expand.
 See: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/ArrayBuffer#creating_a_resizable_arraybuffer

 ## API
   - new - accepts an initial buffer size
-  - appendByte(val: number) adds a byte to the accumulator
+  - appendByte(val: number) appends a byte to the end of accumulation
-  - appendBuffer(buf: Uint8Array) adds a buffer to the accumulator
+  - appendBuffer(buf: Uint8Array) appends a buffer to the accumulation
-  - extractEncoded() extracts all encoded bytes from the accumulator
+  - extractEncoded() extracts all encoded bytes from the accumulation

 ## Test-demo
-Basically, the demo is using a refactored copy of deno/std/msgpack/encoder.
+I've included demonstration using a refactored copy of deno/std/msgpack/encoder.
-I've replaced (one-to-one), the use of **_byteParts_** array with an **_Accumulator_** .
+I've replaced (one-to-one), the use of the **_byteParts_** array with an **_Accumulator_** .
 Rather than /std/bytes/concat, we simply return the accumulator.

 Changes to original encoder are simply: